 Benjamin Genn is a Washington, D.C., litigation attorney who focuses his practice on complex commercial disputes and government investigations in all stages of state and federal court litigation.
 He is well-versed in handling matters for individuals, organizations and small to large corporations regarding business litigation, class action litigation, regulatory issues, government enforcement, white-collar crime and antitrust issues.

 Mr. Genn clerked for the Honorable Steven G. Salant of the Montgomery County Circuit Court in Maryland.
 During his clerkship, Mr. Genn drafted bench memoranda, researched and drafted judicial opinions, and prepared the court for criminal and civil bench and jury trials regarding a variety of disputes, including breach of contract, insurance litigation, employment litigation and business torts.
-Mr. Genn also served as a judicial intern for the Honorable Anna Blackburne-Rigsby of the District of Columbia Court of Appeals.
+Mr. Genn also served as a judicial intern for Chief Judge Anna Blackburne-Rigsby of the District of Columbia Court of Appeals.

 Prior to joining Holland & Knight, Mr. Genn worked in the office of a prominent international law firm, where his practice focused on white collar defense, securities litigation, government investigations and complex commercial litigation.

 During law school, Mr. Genn served as a notes and comment editor for the American University Journal of Gender, Social Policy & the Law.

 Please note that email communications to the firm through this website do not create an attorney-client relationship between you and the firm.
 Do not send any privileged or confidential information to the firm through this website.
 Click "accept" below to confirm that you have read and understand this notice.